(506) 2280-0700

 Religious Services

-Baptist – The International Baptist Church of Costa Rica is located at Faro del Caribe, San Francisco de Dos Ríos.
-(237-7569; ersteel@racsa.co.cr)
+• Baptist: The International Baptist Church of Costa Rica is at Faro del Caribe, San Francisco de Dos Ríos (237-7569; ersteel@racsa.co.cr).

-Catholic – Saint Mary’s Chapel, adjacent to the Sheraton Herradura Hotel in San Jose, has an English mass Sunday at 4 p.m.
-The San Rafael de Escazú Church holds an English mass Saturday at 5 p.m.
+• Catholic: Saint Mary’s Chapel, next to the Sheraton Herradura Hotel in San José, holds an English mass on Sundays at 4 p.m.
+The San Rafael de Escazú Church has an English mass on Saturdays at 5 p.m.

 Rip Tides